pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 In certain situations, the overhead of parsing queries may be too high, e.g., when your application can't use prepared statements.

-If you've configured the desired database role (and/or shard) for each of your application connections, you can safely disable the query parser in [pgdog.toml](../../configuration/pgdog.toml/general.md#query_parser):
+If you've configured the desired database role (and/or shard) for each of your application connections, you can disable the query parser in [pgdog.toml](../../configuration/pgdog.toml/general.md#query_parser):

 ```toml
 [general]
 query_parser = "off"
 ```

-Once the parser is disabled, PgDog will rely solely on the `pgdog.role` and `pgdog.shard` parameters to make its routing decisions.
+Once it's disabled, PgDog will rely solely on the `pgdog.role` and `pgdog.shard` parameters to make its routing decisions.

-### Session state
+### Session state & `SET`

-The query parser is used to intercept and interpret `SET` commands, which set session variables at runtime.

-If the parser is disabled and your application uses `SET` commands to configure the connection at startup, PgDog will not be able to guarantee that all connections have the correct session settings in [transaction mode](../transaction-mode.md).
+The query parser is used to intercept and interpret `SET` commands.
+If the parser is disabled and your application uses `SET` commands to configure the connection, PgDog will not be able to guarantee that all connections have the correct session settings in [transaction mode](../transaction-mode.md).